Strings for Kids and Taconic Junior Ensemble Faculty

 Deanna Baasch, violin

-A native of Vermont, violinist Deanna Baasch began studying the violin at the age of eight.
-By the time she was 17, Deanna had performed both violin and flute in more than 30 countries including China, Zimbabwe, South Africa, Brazil, Argentina, and throughout Europe as a member of the New England Youth Ensemble, the Southern Maine Ensemble, and the Baasch Family Ensemble.
-She also toured extensively with the New England Symphonic Ensemble under the direction of John Rutter, both at Carnegie Hall and internationally.
-During this time she was a student of Joana Genova.
-With a Bachelor’s degree in Violin Performance and a Master’s in Social Work from Southern Adventist University in Tennessee, she studied under the direction of Mark Reneau and served as concertmaster of Southern Adventist University’s Symphony Orchestra.
-Since moving back to Vermont, Deanna has been freelancing as a violinist, performing regularly with the Manchester Festival Orchestra, the Berkshire Symphony Orchestras and the Taconic Chamber Players.
-Since 2013, Deanna has taught violin and viola in Manchester, VT.
-In addition to her musical career, Deanna is also a mental health therapist and restorative yoga teacher.
+A native of Vermont, Deanna Baasch began studying violin at the age of eight with Bill Cridge.
+By the time she was 17, Deanna had performed both violin and flute in more than 30 countries including China, Zimbabwe, South Africa, Brazil, Argentina, and throughout Europe as a member of New England Symphony Ensemble, New England Youth Ensemble, and Southern Maine Ensemble.
+During this time she was a student of Joana Genova at the Michael Rudiakov Music Academy.
+Deanna holds Bachelor’s degree in Violin Performance and Master’s in Social Work from the Southern Adventist University in Tennessee, where she studied with Mark Reneau and served as concertmaster of the symphony orchestra.
+Since moving back to Vermont, Deanna has been freelancing as a violinist in regional orchestras, regularly performs with Taconic Chamber Players, and holds a position with Berkshire Symphony Orchestra.
+In addition to her musical career, Deanna is a Licensed Independent Clinical Social Worker in private practice in the community.

 Vesela French, violin and viola